 Tone and Voice-We advise authors to write their articles in "formal" to "relaxed formal" academic prose (similar to the Bitcoin white paper).
 While hard to pin down more precisely, in practice it means a few things: avoiding contractions, slang, and local dialects; avoiding entertaining but unnecessary commentary; and choosing objective and descriptive language over invective and rhetoric.
-It also means choosing description over value judgments-while a given finding may be "good" or "bad" (for a given cryptocurrency or any individual entity), we are more concerned with specific effects.
+It also means choosing description over value judgments-while a given finding may be "good" or "bad" (for Bitcoin or any individual entity), we are more concerned with specific effects.
 We also recommend the use of the active voice over the passive: "our team performed the analysis," rather than "an analysis was performed."
-Lastly, we advise authors to use gender-neutral terms (they/their/themselves) rather than gender-specific terms (he/him/himself or she/her/herself) whenever reasonable and practical.